mariesophiet/master_thesis/docs/supported_algorithms.md

 | TLS Handshake Testing             | OpenSSL 3.5.0, OQS-Provider |
 | OpenSSL speed Benchmarking        | OpenSSL 3.5.0, OQS-Provider |

-Whilst OQS-Provider utilises the implementations available in Liboqs, hence the need for it when compiling OQS-Provider, the algorithms it provides differ.
-As such, its specific algorithm support is documented separately in its own section.
+Although the OQS-Provider depends on Liboqs for algorithm implementations, it exposes a different set of algorithms.
+As such, its supported algorithms are documented separately in this guide.

 ## Liboqs Algorithms

 ### Algorithm Support Summary
-The PQC-Evaluation-Tools project supports all key encapsulation mechanisms (KEMs) and digital signature algorithms provided by liboqs, with three notable exceptions:
+The PQC-Evaluation-Tools project supports all key encapsulation mechanisms (KEMs) and digital signature algorithms provided by Liboqs, with three notable exceptions:

 - **HQC** -  its variants are disabled by default in both Liboqs and the OQS-Provider due to their current implementations not conforming to the latest specification, which includes important security fixes.
 As a result, HQC algorithms are excluded from all performance benchmarking unless explicitly enabled by the user using dedicated flags during the setup process.